johnnywycliffe/EInkSlideshowDisplay/README.md

 Multicolor E-ink displays can only display one color per pixel out of the seven colors, so test the images before using the display.

 It is good practice to check each image before it is slid into a full rotation to ensure it displays nicely.

-## Known issues

-- There is no file verification for files inside the 'images' folder.
-- Auto mode doesn't clear between all images
-- AP mode doesn't ever deactivate